-Many people fear someday lying in a hospital, unconscious or otherwise unable to make and communicate decisions about their care.
-Illinois has three laws designed to help in such situations.
-The first allows creation of a "power of attorney for health care."
+One law allows creation of a "power of attorney for health care."
 Any adult, by creating such a document, can give authority to another person (the "agent") to make personal medical decisions, starting at some future date or when a stated condition occurs.
 Powers over health care that may be given include: (1) the right to be informed, (2) the right to consent to treatment; and (3) the right of the person, if a parent, to control the health care of a minor child.
-No person currently providing medical care to a patient can act as that patient's agent under this law.
-123
+No person who is providing medical care to a patient at the time can act as that patient's agent under this law.125